givtrah/tailbash/README.md

 # tailbash
 Tailbash is a simple bash script modifying /etc/hosts based on the "tailscale status" output.

+It gracefully updates the /etc/hosts file by removing old lines it created upon every run.

 awk is required, tailscale is required.

 The program assumes the "tailscale status" command gives an output resembling the following: